Key takeaways on top-down and bottom-up budgeting

 - Empowers employee ownership and stewardship of the budget: Employees feeling more ownership of the end product means more conversations about how to use the funds in the budget best.

-- More communication: Since bottom-up budgeting is an iterative process involving employees and senior management, it requires more conversations between all parties.
+- More communication: Bottom-up budgeting is an iterative process involving employees and senior management; it requires more conversations between all parties.

 - Still centralized: At the end of the day, the Office of the CFO still has the power of the purse to allow or deny items in the budget.
 So bottom-up budgeting allows companies to have a central strategy in mind while including employee knowledge.